kellinix/Portfolio/Customer Churn & Segmentation (SubscriptionTelco)/docs/python_eda.md

 Insight:
 Customers on flexible short-term contracts are far more likely to churn, showing contract length is a major retention lever.
+The retention risk is highest in the first year of a customer’s lifecycle, suggesting that onboarding and early engagement are critical.